ObolNetwork/obol-docs/docs/adv/troubleshooting/errors.md

 When you turn on the `--private-key-file-lock` option in Charon, it checks for a special file called the private key lock file.
 This file has the same name as the ENR private key file but with a `.lock` extension.
-If the private key lock file exists and is not older than 5 seconds, Charon won`t run.
-It doesn`t allow running multiple Charon instances with the same ENR private key.
+If the private key lock file exists and is not older than 5 seconds, Charon won't run.
+It doesn't allow running multiple Charon instances with the same ENR private key.
 If the private key lock file has a timestamp older than 5 seconds, Charon will replace it and continue with its work.
 If you`re sure that no other Charon instances are running, you can delete the private key lock file.